Charles Horton Cooley: Cooley and social subjectivity

 Cooley's theories regarding social subjectivity were described in a threefold necessity that had developed within the realm of society.
 The first of which was the necessity to create an understanding of social phenomena that highlighted the subjective mental processes of individuals.
 Yet, Cooley realized that these subjective processes were both the causes and effects of society's processes.
 The second necessity examined the development of a social dynamic conception that portrayed states of chaos as natural occurrences which could provide opportunities for "adaptive innovation."
 Finally, a need to manifest publics that were capable of exerting some form of "informed moral control" over current problems and future directions.

-In regards to these aforementioned dilemmas, Cooley responded by stating "society and individual denote not separable phenomena but different aspects of the same thing, for a separate individual is an abstraction unknown to experience, and so likewise is society when regarded as something apart from individuals."
+In regards to these aforementioned dilemmas, Cooley responded by stating that society and individual denote not separable phenomena but different aspects of the same thing: "A separate individual is an abstraction unknown to experience, and so likewise is society when regarded as something apart from individuals."
 From this, he resolved to create a "Mental-Social" Complex of which he would term the "looking-glass self."

 The looking-glass self is created through the imagination of how one's self might be viewed through the eyes of another individual.
 This would later be termed "empathic introspection."
 This theory not only applied to the individual, but to the macro-level economic issues of society and macro-sociological conditions that develop over time.

 To the economy, Cooley presented a divergent view from the norm, stating that "...even economic institutions could [not] be understood solely as a result of impersonal market forces."
 With regard to the sociological perspective and its relevancy toward traditions he states that the dissolution of traditions may be positive, thus creating "the sort of virtues, as well as of vices, that we find on the frontier: plain dealing, love of character and force, kindness, hope, hospitality and courage."
 He believed that sociology continues to contribute to the "growing efficiency of the intellectual processes that would enlighten the larger public will."